Contact Us

 • The Quantum Internet is a revolutionary advancement in communication technology, allowing for the interconnecting of all these various quantum technologies across the globe.
 Just as the classical Internet fundamentally changed the world across entire industries, the Quantum Internet will also have a dramatic impact on a wide variety of public and private sectors.

-Elements of quantum networks: Qubits
+Elements of entanglement-based networks: Qubits

-Elements of quantum networks: Entanglement
+Elements of entanglement-based networks: Entanglement

 Qubits can be coupled together in such a way that measuring one qubit will affect the state of the other qubit (or even many other qubits).
 This type of coupling is known as entanglement and we say that coupled qubits are entangled.